 While it’s nice to have so many choices, it can also feel overwhelming.
 To save you time and energy, we’ve put together this list of the best apps for brain injury patients.

 We also included some speech therapy apps for those who want to improve their communication abilities too.

-1. CT Speech and Cognitive Therapy (iOS and Android)
+1. CT Speech and Cognitive Therapy

-2. Spaced Retrieval Therapy App (iOS and Android)
+2. Spaced Retrieval Therapy App

 Spaced retrieval is one of the most effective ways to improve short-term memory, according to memory experts.
 This method involves memorizing a fact, waiting one minute, quizzing yourself, then waiting five minutes, etc…

 4. Let’s be Social

-This app is great for brain injury patients who want to improve their conversational skills and relearn appropriate behavior.
+The Let’s be Social app is great for brain injury patients who want to improve their conversational skills and relearn appropriate behavior.

 Skills you can practice with the app include: